 This is only the third time chronic wasting disease has been found in Kansas, she said, despite hundreds of tests done on animals taken during the fall season over more than a dozen years.
 In 2001, a captive elk in Harper County tested positive, but it had just come from Colorado.

-In 2005, one whitetail was found with a positive test in Cheyenne County and then the three in Decatur County, near the Nebraska line, this year.
-The disease has long been found in Colorado and more recently in Nebraska, so finding an infected animal near the state line is no surprise.
+In 2005, one whitetail was found with a positive test in Cheyenne County and then the three in Decatur County, near the Nebraska

 Men ask about stations